antheiz/antheiz/README.md

 ### Hi there 👋

 I'm from Jayapura, Papua.
-Mostly, the code I write is for server-side code.
+Mostly, the code I write is for server-side.
 In my spare time, I love building open-source projects.

 ####  🚀 My interest in